daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ![version6.0.jpg]({{site.baseurl}}/img/version6.0.jpg)

 This was for the upgrade of the system.
 After doing it I advise you to **run a scan and remediation of the host for the critical and non-critical patches baselines** to apply the ones that were added by VMware later than the release date of the latest ISO build.

+And that's it, now you can update the other hosts and have a cluster nice and patched.

+Don't forget these two steps for your virtual machines, I advise you to do it once all the hosts are upgraded.
+You need to do them in the following order!
+The vmware tools contain the drivers for the new virtual hardware.

+- Upgrade VMware tools version.
+- Upgrade virtual hardware version.